vignankamarthi/AI4Pain-Feature-Extraction/README.md

 ## Setup and Usage

-This project uses standard Python package management.
-To set up and run:
+This project uses standard Python package management with a simple manual setup:

 ```bash
 # Create a virtual environment